Pierre and Jean (film)

 Pierre and Jean (French: Pierre et Jean) is a 1943 French drama film directed by André Cayatte and starring Renée Saint-Cyr, Noël Roquevert and Jacques Dumesnil.
 It is based on the novel Pierre and Jean by Guy de Maupassant.
+It was shot at the Billancourt Studios and Neuilly Studios in Paris and on location in Gournay-sur-Marne.
 The film's sets were designed by the art director Andrej Andrejew.